instabot42/gpg-password-store/README.md

 You can access this data using pass, but you can also access it using the regular GPG tools - it is just a regular 'armor' encoded GPG encrypted message.
 This means you do not need this app in order to read and access your password data.

 In order to protect your data though, the filenames of all these separate password entries are just random (UUID's if you care).
-GPG Password Store keeps one other file to keep track of these random files. `.db` is a simple database that contains a list of your passwords and the name of the file each password entry is stored in.
-This db file is also encrypted using your keys, but again, you can decrypt it yourself with the GPG tools manually.
-It is just a simple JSON file.

 ### Using with git